lmakonem/ADSecurity-Stats-Grafana/README.md

 # ADSecurity-Stats-Grafana

-#Fix TLS error in powershell
-[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
+##You can use this repo to monitor your AD Accounts stats as in this video: <url to video>

-####Install Telegraf in Windows
+####Install Telegraf in Windows (On your Domain Controller)

-## *** Important, run powershell as administrator
+## ** Important, run powershell as administrator
 #Go to the downloads folder.
-cd Downloads
+'cd Downloads'

-Then download telegraf zipped file and output to telegraf.zip Invoke-WebRequest https://dl.influxdata.com/telegraf/releases/telegraf-1.15.3_windows_amd64.zip -OutFile telegraf.zip
+Then download telegraf zipped file and output to telegraf.zip 'Invoke-WebRequest https://dl.influxdata.com/telegraf/releases/telegraf-1.15.3_windows_amd64.zip -OutFile telegraf.zip'

+#Fix TLS error in powershell if you have an error after the command above
+'[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12'

 #Extract the zipped file to C:/Program Files.
-Expand-Archive .\telegraf.zip 'C:\Program Files\'
+'Expand-Archive .\telegraf.zip 'C:\Program Files\' '

 #Go to 'C:\Program Files\'.
-cd 'C:\Program Files\'
+'cd 'C:\Program Files\' '

 #Rename the telegraf-1.15.3 to telegraf by right clicking and choosing rename option.